ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 - The table names on both local and remote nodes for DDL Synchronization must match.
 - The table partition names on both local and remote nodes for DDL Synchronization must match.
 - The username for replication target users must be the same for DDL Synchronization.
-- Only one node at a time can perform DDL Synchronization.
+- Only one node can perform DDL Synchronization at a time.
 - The values of the REPLICATION_DDL_ENABLE and REPLICATION_DDL_ENABLE_LEVEL properties must be identical for each node.
 - The Altibase Server version (5 digits) must be the same.
 - DDL Synchronization is not permitted when using the Propagation option.